cschwede/tripleo-swift-ring-tool/README.md

 6) Run the `tripleo-swift-ring-tool` and upload the created ring- and builderfiles to the undercloud Swift.
 The `upload-swift-artifacts` tool will create a template in `~/.tripleo/environments/deployment-artifacts.yaml` that includes a temporary url that will be used during the deployment.
+The `tripleo-swift-ring-tool` will create a template in `~/.tripleo/environments/swift_disks.yaml` with a per-node list of disks to prepare for Swift.

     tripleo-swift-ring-tool overcloud-rings
     upload-swift-artifacts -f overcloud-rings/rings.tar.gz